-It is essential to note the plan is only an authorization or approval to spend money on projects outlined but is not an actual appropriation (or commitment) of those dollars.
+It is essential to note that the plan is only an authorization or approval to spend money on projects outlined but is not an actual appropriation (or commitment) of those dollars.

 Geography: 20 coastal parishes from the Texas to Mississippi borders